 Oral Argument and Briefs: Upon request, any party is entitled to a reasonable period at the close of the hearing for oral argument, which will be included in the official transcript of the hearing.
 At any time before the close of the hearing, any party may file a memorandum addressing relevant issues or points of law.
 Post-hearing briefs shall be filed only upon special permission of the regional director and within the time and addressing the subjects permitted by the regional director.
 If filed, copies of the memorandum or brief shall be served on all other parties to the proceeding and a statement of such service shall be filed with the memorandum or brief.
 No reply brief may be filed except upon special leave of the regional director.
-If allowed, briefs should be double-spaced on 81⁄2 by 11 inch paper.
-Briefs must be filed in accordance with the provisions of Section 102.111(b) of the Board's Rules.
-E-Filing of briefs through the Board's website, www.nlrb.gov, is encouraged, but not required.
-Facsimile transmission of briefs is NOT permitted.
+If allowed, briefs must be formatted as double-spaced in an 81⁄2 by 11 inch format and must be e-filed through the Board's website, www.nlrb.gov.